 How and when will we collect your personal information?

-We typically collect information directly from you when we first meet with you and at Annual Review Meetings to obtain your up to date information.
+We typically collect information directly from you when we first meet with you and at Annual Planning Meetings to obtain your up to date information.
 From time to time, we may also collect information via our Website or App, or by telephone, post or e-mail.
 We may also ask for signed Letters of Authority to contact your investment, pension and insurance providers on your behalf, so that we can request more-detailed information on your financial plans in a timely manner.
 You can provide us with information in a number of ways:

 a) By supplying us with the information as listed above, on an individual basis by registering as a registered user, subscribing to receive updates or information from us or completing our online contact form.
 To become a registered user, you must provide us with your name, postcode, email address, landline phone number and mobile phone number, but you may also provide us with additional information if you choose to do so;

 b) By corresponding with us by email, in which case we may retain the content of your email messages together with your email address and our responses;

 c) By downloading our digital content or applying for a job with us;

 d) Through any preferences and areas of interest as advised by you on subscribing to our online services;

 e) By Information provided when you use our App; and